It all started with…

-As the author of two award-winning books – Tune In and Wellness, Incorporated she has become a trusted source for many television media outlets across North America and has been featured in publications such as The Guardian and The Huffington Post.
+As the author of award-winning books she has become a trusted source for many television media outlets across North America and has been featured in publications such as The Guardian and The Huffington Post.
 Her latest book, Wellness, Wellplayed: The Power of a Playlist was written for all of us who love to make the biggest impact possible while getting the most out of life – it equips busy, mindful people with tools and supports to engage with music in a deeper way.

-Combining her music therapy experience with her MBA, Jennifer is the Executive Director of the Canadian Association of Music Therapists.
+Combining her music therapy experience with her MBA, Jennifer’s company continues to trailblaze the music and health domain, partnering with the National Music Centre, health authorities, and also contributing to research with global neuroscientists and researchers.
 The Canadian music therapy community presented Jennifer with their two most prestigious awards – the Norma Sharpe Award for lifetime achievement and the Frani Award, named after her long-time mentor and friend – and the pioneer of music therapy in Canada.